Feng-Hong/SHE/README.md

 # Latent Subpopulation Rebalancing

-This is the source code of LSR (NeurIPS 2023 Submission).
+This is the source code of LSR (NeurIPS 2023 Submission) for review purpose only.
 Please do not distribute.

 ## Environment